Table of Contents

 What Is The Score Range And Marking System For AP Exam?

-AP Exams are scored on a scale of 1 to 5, with 5 being the highest score.
-Each score corresponds to a recommendation about how qualified you are to receive college credit and placement.
+AP Exams are scored on a scale of 1 to 5, with 5 being the highest.
+Each score corresponds to a recommendation about your qualifications to receive college credit and placement.

 Score Range and Marking System for AP Exam

-The free-response section is graded by a team of experienced AP teachers.
+A team of experienced AP teachers grades the free-response section.
 Each response is assigned a holistic score.
 The holistic scores are then converted to numerical scores on a scale of 0 to 9.

 The multiple-choice section is graded by computer.
 Each question is worth one point, and there is no penalty for guessing.